Trader’s Notebook: S&P 500

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures continued falling during the session, reaching into the 5980s.
+The S&P 500 futures resumed its rise during the session, reaching the 6430s so far.

 9:35 a.m.
 New York time.